-- Schedule "B.3" of the Official Plan is hereby further amended by redesignating the lands shown as Part 1 on Schedule 'C' - Map 2 of 2, attached hereto, from Urban Industrial to Future Development and as site specific policy area HCOP-60. - Schedule "B.3" of the Official Plan is hereby further amended by redesignating the lands shown as Part 2 on Schedule 'C' - Map 2 of 2, attached hereto, from Urban Industrial to Urban Business Park. - Schedule "B.3" of the Official Plan is hereby further amended by redesignating the lands shown as Part 3 on Schedule 'C' - Map 2 of 2, attached hereto, to Future Development and as site specific policy HCOP-60. - 20.
-Schedule "B.3" of the Official Plan is hereby further amended by adding the lands shown as Part 4 on Schedule 'C' - Map 2 of 2, attached hereto, to within the Dunnville Urban Boundary and by redesignating the lands from Agriculture to Future Development and as site specific policy area HCOP-60. - 21.
-Schedule "B.3" of the Official Plan is hereby further amended by adding the lands shown as Part 6 on Schedule 'C' - Map 2 of 2, attached hereto, to within the Dunnville Urban Boundary and by redesignating the lands from Agriculture to Future Development and as site specific policy area HCOP-60. - Schedule "B.3" of the Official Plan is hereby further amended by adding lands shown as Part 7 on Schedule 'C' - Map 2 of 2, attached hereto, to within the Dunnville Urban Boundary and by redesignating the lands, not designated as Riverine Hazard
+- Schedule "B.3" of the Official Plan is hereby further amended by redesignating the lands shown as Part 1 on Schedule 'C' - Map 2 of 2, attached hereto, from Urban Industrial to Future Development and as site specific policy area HCOP-60. - 19.
+Schedule "B.3" of the Official Plan is hereby further amended by redesignating the lands shown as Part 2 on Schedule 'C' Map 2 of 2, attached hereto, from Urban Industrial to Urban Business Park. - 20.
+Schedule "B.3" of the Official Plan is hereby further amended by redesignating the lands shown as Part 3 on Schedule 'C' Map 2 of 2, attached hereto, to Future Development and as site specific policy HCOP-60. - 21.
+Schedule "B.3" of the Official Plan is hereby further amended by adding the lands shown as Part 4 on Schedule 'C' - Map 2 of 2, attached hereto, to within the Dunnville Urban Boundary and by redesignating the lands from Agriculture to Future Development and as site specific policy area HCOP-60. - 22.
+Schedule "B.3" of the Official Plan is hereby further amended by adding the lands shown as Part 6 on Schedule 'C' - Map 2 of 2, attached hereto, to within the Dunnville Urban Boundary and by redesignating the lands from Agriculture to Future Development and as site specific policy area HCOP-60. - Schedule "B.3" of the Official Plan is hereby further amended by redesignating the lands, not designated as Riverine Hazard Lands, shownas Part 7 on Schedule 'C' - Map 2 of 2, attached hereto, to Major Open Space.